GPII/gpii-chrome-extension/README.md

 Follow these steps if you want to use the unpacked version of the extension:

-1. Visit *chrome://extensions* in your browser (or open up the Chrome menu by clicking the icon to the far right of the Omnibox:  The menu's icon is three horizontal bars. and select *Extensions* under the *Tools* menu to get to the same place).
+1. Visit *chrome://extensions* in your browser.
+Alternatively, open the Chrome menu by clicking the icon to the far right of the Omnibox; The menu's icon is three horizontal bars.
+Select *Extensions* under the *Tools* menu to open Chrome's extension settings.

 2. Ensure that the *Developer mode* checkbox in the top right-hand corner is checked.